Mlrn206/EPORT/readme.md

  #### 5) DO THE ACTIVITIES SPARK EXCITEMENT IN THE STUDENT?
  Those activities offered real-world examples that can spark interest and enthusiasm among students.
 For example, the Q&A sessions during visit and talk allow students to clarify doubts and obtain a deeper understanding.
 Moreover,  this visit offered  a different learning experience can be refreshing.
 So,  it enhances engagement and excitement in the learning process.
+ #### To sum it up, I had the chance to observe various departments within UTM Digital.
+One of the most striking aspects was the data center.
+Witnessing the backbone for various digital services and applications, it provides a secure and controlled environment for critical IT operations.Hence,it was really fantastic for me!
+This visit also provided me a glimpse into the UTM Digital's corporate culture, emphasizing teamwork, innovation, and a commitment to excellence.
+This has inspired me to prioritize these values in my future endeavors.

 ## --> Assignment 3 : Report
 ####  For me, I would like to always be updated on the latest technologies and trends in system development by participating some related communities in the next 4 years.
 By joining some computer science and system development activities, I am able to gain handson experience and sharpen my weaknesses.